rexrainbow/phaser3-rex-notes/docs/docs/timeline.md

 ## Introduction

-Schedule events to happen at specific times in the future, built-in object of phaser.
+Schedule commands to happen at specific times in the future, built-in object of phaser.

 - Author: Richard Davey